-Osteomyelitis refers to an infection in a bone, typically caused by infections in the blood or nearby tissues.
+Osteomyelitis refers to an infection in a bone, which is typically caused by infections in the blood or nearby tissues.
 A urinary tract infection or pneumonia can attack a weak bone.
-Sometimes, this infection can originate in the bone, especially after an injury where the bone might be exposed to germs.
+Sometimes, this infection can originate in the bone, especially after an injury which might expose the bone to germs.
 This can happen in puncture wounds, animal bites, or through broken bones that pierce the skin.

-For children, the long leg bones and upper arm are most likely to be affected.
-Children are vulnerable in their growth plates (softer bone areas).
+For children, the infection will most likely affect the long leg bones and upper arms.
+Children are vulnerable in their growth plates, which are the softer bone areas.

-The spine and vertebrae are most likely to be affected in adults.
-People with circulation problems may get this bone disease, including those with sickle cell disease or peripheral arterial disease, as well as diabetes.
-Diabetics may have foot ulcers and osteomyelitis in the feet.
-People who have had recent surgery or injuries may be at risk.
-Intravenous treatments can also lead to this bone infection, as they can introduce infections into the body.
+Intravenous treatments can also lead to this bone infection, as they carry the possibility of introducing infections into the body.
 This would impact those on dialysis, people with “central lines” (long-term IV tubing), and people who use catheters.
-When the immune system is severely impaired, there can be a risk of osteomyelitis, including organ transplant patients, those on chemotherapy, and people on corticosteroids or TNF inhibitors.
-Intravenous drug users may develop this condition.
+When the immune system is severely impaired, there can be a risk of osteomyelitis.
+This includes organ transplant patients, those on chemotherapy, and people on corticosteroids or TNF inhibitors.
+Intravenous drug users might also develop this condition.

 Symptoms of osteomyelitis include pain, swelling, and redness on the area of infection, irritability and lethargy, and fever and chills.
 Complications of this condition include bone death (osteonecrosis), impaired growth, septic arthritis, and squamous cell cancer (skin cancer).1